-Faculties determine their own processes for the operation of teaching observation, however as a minimum they must:
+Faculties determine their own processes for the operation of peer review and enhancement of learning and teaching, however as a minimum they must:

-- a) Have a clear rubric for observation and feedback. - b) Provide access to local or central training for observation. - c) Published timetable for observations so that the process may be monitored by managers. - d) Have systems for capturing the outcomes of the observation and for reporting these to the HoD, with a particular focus on good practice and dissemination. - e) Have mechanisms for reporting generic and specific professional development needs for action by the CLT where they cannot be easily provided locally, or where collaborative support is required. - f) Have processes for disseminating good practice. - g) Have documented arrangements for supporting teachers whose teaching is deemed to be unsatisfactory, which clearly links to the University's performance review process23.
+- a) Have a clear rubric for observation and feedback.
+This should include, but is not limited to, a focus on the following: - How engaging was the session overall? - How intellectually stimulating was the session? - How academically challenging was the session and how well were concepts/ideas/theories/tasks explained? - Were students given an opportunity to apply their learning and, if appropriate, was there evidence that students were building upon skills and knowledge? - b) Provide access to local or central training for observation. - c) Publish a timetable for observations so that the process may be monitored by managers. - d) Have systems for capturing the outcomes of the observation and for reporting these to the HoD, with a particular focus on good practice and dissemination. - e) Have processes for disseminating good practice and commit to communicating disseminatable practice to the CLT.

+f) Have mechanisms for reporting generic and specific professional development needs for action by the CLT where they cannot be easily provided locally, or where collaborative support is required.